RadionBik/ML-based-network-traffic-classifier/README.md

 # Network traffic classifier based on statistical properties of application flows

-Inspired by vnetserg/traffic-v2, although significantly rewritten and complemented.

 ## Key features

-* Added configuration of testing scenarios via the *config.ini* file
+* Configuration of testing scenarios via the *config.ini* file

-* Added support of unidirectional flows(on the cost of some stat. features)

-* Added various ML algorithms: Logistic regression, SVM, Decision Tree, Gradient Boosting, Random Forest, Multilayer Perceptron.
+* Support of various ML algorithms: Logistic regression, SVM, Decision Tree, Gradient Boosting, Random Forest, Multilayer Perceptron.

-* Added automatic optimization of the algorithms' parameters (can be enabled in the *config.ini* file)
+* Automatic optimization of the algorithms' parameters (configured in the *config.ini* file)

-* Update of the ndpiReader binary to 2.1.0, compiled for kernel 4.4.x
+* NdpiReader binary v2.1.0, compiled for kernel 4.4.x

-* Ported to Python3.6
+* The *pcaptocsv.py* module is taken from `vnetserg/traffic-v2`, ported to Python3 and added support of unidirectional flows(on the cost of some stat. features)

 To run the code, the dpkt, numpy, sklearn and pandas libraries for Python 3.x need to be installed.